eliot-geek/Profession-CSharp-Developer/14. Delegates/14. Projects/README.md

 └── Department for legal entities
 ```

+## Delegate and Events

+ - Add notification mechanisms using delegates and events.
+ - Implement an action log that will store records of all transactions on accounts/deposits/loans.

 ## Additionally

 The system considers offering clients with a good credit history a lower loan interest rate and a higher deposit interest rate.